 Ralph Parker received a Bachelor of Fine Arts degree from the University of Houston in 1972, and worked for many years as a draftsman in the oil industry, a freelance architectural illustrator for architects, developers and graphics firms, and produced technical illustrations and marketing materials in the automotive armor industry.
 He and is wife Nell also operated an art gallery for a short time in Ruidoso, New Mexico.

-His small book, Becoming a Painter in Only 45 Years, chronicles the ups and downs of a lifetime of working at non-art jobs, while pursuing artistic endeavors late into the night and during weekends.
+His small book, Becoming a Painter in Only 45 Years, chronicles the ups and downs of a lifetime of working at mostly non-art jobs, while pursuing artistic endeavors late into the night and during weekends.
 It contains over 40 images of drawings and illustrations done during those years.
 It can be previewed here.

 FIRST PLACE, Paintings – 125 Show 2010, Plano Art Association, Plano, TX (“Reflections”, 9×12 Gouache)

 FAV 15 – September 2010 Canvoo Bold Brush Painting competition (jury’s favorite 15%) (“Secret Bridge”, 16×20 Gouache)